nguyenvuminhh/cell-sense/docs/final_report.md

 ---

-## 5. Authentication
+## 5. Security

+### 5.1 Authentication with OpenID Connect (OIDC)

-Authentication is handled using Google OAuth 2.0 identity tokens (OIDC).
+Authentication is handled using OpenID Connect (OIDC), a protocol built on top of OAuth 2.0.

-- **Frontend:** On every API call, the frontend obtains a Google-signed identity token via `ScriptApp.getIdentityToken()` and sends it as a `Bearer` token in the `Authorization` header.

-- **Backend:** The `verify_google_identity_token` middleware extracts the Bearer token and verifies it using Google's `id_token.verify_oauth2_token()`, which checks the token's signature, expiry, and audience (must match the configured OAuth client ID).
-If valid, the user's email and identity info are stored in `request.state.google_user` for downstream handlers.
-Requests with missing or invalid tokens are rejected with a 401 response.
+The frontend (Apps Script) attaches an OIDC token of the effective user (the logged-in user) to all requests.
+OIDC is a JSON Web Token (JWT) signed by Google.
+The backend then decodes the JWT token and confirms the signature — at this point, we can confirm that the token has not been tampered with, and it is indeed issued by Google.

+The body of the decoded token contains the effective user's email, audience (target client ID), and other fields.
+The effective user's email is used to create an account (if one does not already exist).
+The audience must match the OAuth client ID of the Apps Script — at this point, we can confirm that the token was issued for the Google Apps Script of our app, and we can authenticate the logged-in user.

+### 5.2 Rejecting Old Requests

+All requests older than 1 minute are rejected.
+This prevents replay/delay attacks, where an attacker could intercept a valid request and resend it at a later time.

 ---